 The first introduction of Clivia into Australia occurred in 1844 when JC Bidwill, an early director of the Sydney Botanical Gardens, brought some Clivia nobilis on board the Arachne to Sydney.
 More introductions followed in subsequent years and today Clivia are very popular in Australia.
 The similarity between the Australian and South African climate makes it possible for Clivia growers to grow plants in shade houses or in shady spots in the garden.
 Hence, the plants are a favourite of landscapers and gardeners alike.

-Our clivia collection is one of the largest in Australia with in excess of 100,000 plants.
-We grow the majority up to flowering and each year visitors to our annual display days in September are able to purchase clivia in a range of flower colours, petal and foliage forms.
+Each year visitors to our annual display days in September are able to purchase clivia in a range of flower colours, petal and foliage forms.
 We also sell clivia via this mail order service.

 Clivia generally flower when they have 12 to 14 leaves.
 This usually occurs in 3 to 4 years.
 However, there are some exceptions: